Using Choice Points to Advance Racial Equity and Inclusion: Case Studies

 Example 1: Hiring

-ABC, a health organization, has had a staff vacancy they’ve been trying to fill for six months, with little success.
-Despite multiple job postings and outreach via relevant listservs, they haven’t been getting enough quality candidates.
+Coverage for All, a health justice organization, has had a staff vacancy they’ve been trying to fill for six months, with little success.
+Despite multiple job postings and outreach via relevant listservs, they haven’t been getting enough qualified candidates.
 On top of that, their candidate pool has been lacking in racial and other types of diversity.
 The chart below shows how the hiring manager used choice points to resolve this problem.

 Fill staff vacancy by attracting a racially diverse pool of high-quality candidates.